zenml-io/zenml/docs/book/stack_components/orchestrator.md

 ---
-description: Orchestrating the run pipelines
+description: Orchestrating the run of pipelines
 ---

 The orchestrator is one of the most critical components of your stack, as it